ducky64/lacc23-embedded/lab1_2.md

 While the first example for C++ on a PC was printing "Hello, world!" to the console, embedded devices often lack a screen.
 Instead, the first program is commonly to blink an LED.

-Like with Hello, world!, we'll start you off with example code: [start with this Wokwi project](https://wokwi.com/projects/369909925978652673), which includes a circuit and example code.
+Like with Hello, world!, we'll provide a base to build on.
+**[Start with this linked Wokwi project](https://wokwi.com/projects/369909925978652673), which includes a circuit and example code.**
 ![Wokwi interface](wokwi_intro.png)

 Let's go over the circuit first: